-- 1. A parent/guardian must call 419-894-6431, option #2 each day by 8:00 a.m. to explain a student absence.
+- 1. A parent/guardian must call 894~6431, option #2 each day by 8:00 a.m. to explain a student absence.
 In order for the absence to be excused, the student must present an absentee note from a parent/guardian to the secretary on the day the student returns to school.
 [WITHIN 24 HOURS OF ABSENCE] - 2.
 All excuses must have a stated reason for the students being absent.
-In order for the absence to be excused, it must comply with the excused absences as listed in Section 5 below.
+In order for the absence to be excused, it must comply with the excused absences as listed in Section 5 below. - 3.
 A note that states "excused personal" is too vague and will not be accepted.
-Failure to follow attendance procedures will result in the student's absence being recorded as unexcused. - 3.
-Correctable unexcused absences must be changed to excused within 24 hours after the student returns to school.
-The change must be approved by the administration.
+Failure to follow attendance procedures will result in the student's absence being recorded as unexcused.

-- 4. In order to be eligible for participation in co-curricular and athletic activities, including practice, a student athlete must be in attendance six periods the day of the activity.
-If a contest or practice is scheduled on a weekend, the student athlete must be in attendance six periods on the Friday preceding the event.
-Only the principal can make exceptions to this rule. - 5.
+- 4. Correctable unexcused absences must be changed to excused within 24 hours after the student returns to school.
+The change must be approved by the administration. - 5.
+In order to be eligible for participation in co-curricular and athletic activities, including practice, a student must be in attendance six periods the day of the activity.
+Only the principal can make exceptions to this rule. - 6.
 Excused absences include: - A. Personal illness and/or medical appointments.
 A physician's or dental excuse must be provided upon returning to school.
-Appointments should be scheduled after school if possible. - B. Severe illness in the immediate family. - C. Death in the family. - D. Religious observances. - E. Family vacation with prior approval of the principal. - F. College Visit (2) Two per year as a Junior & Senior - G. Job Shadowing with prior approval of the principal. - H. Quarantine of the home. - I. Other legitimate reasons which receive approval from a school administrator. (i.e. Needed at home to perform work directly and exclusively for parent/guardian.)
+Appointments should be scheduled after school if possible. - B. Severe illness in the immediate family. - C. Death in the family. - D. Religious observances. - E. Family vacation with prior approval of the principal. - F. Quarantine of the home. - G. Other legitimate reasons which receive approval from a school administrator. (i.e. Needed at home to perform work directly and exclusively for parent/guardian.)